American-School-of-the-Hague/psd2l-plugin/D2L_Users_Enrollments/README_Users_Enrollments.md

 **Active**

-Description: Adds active students to Brightspace and builds *Auditor* relationships with LSC, EAL, Special Ed teachers.
+Description: Adds active students to Brightspace and builds *Auditor* relationships with LSC, EAL, Special Ed and Advisory teachers.

+LSC, EAL, Special Ed and Advisory teachers can *Audit* any student they teach.
+This allows them to have a read-only view of a student through the *Audit* interface.
+See the [D2L Auditors and Bulk Auditor](https://community.d2l.com/brightspace/kb/articles/17896-auditors-and-bulk-auditor-management) article for more information.

 PQ File: [c07_u_s_active.named_queries.xml](./queries_root/c07_u_s_active.named_queries.xml)